 Stage 4: End of Life

-Eventually they lose the ability to walk, move by themselves, smile or control bladder and bowels.
+In this final Alzheimer's stage, they lose the ability to walk, move by themselves, smile or control bladder and bowels.
 At this stage, the brain can no longer communicate with the rest of the body.
 The care required is extensive.
 Palliative care or hospice focuses on making them as comfortable as possible.

 Stage 6: Severe Cognitive Decline